 School Closing Information

-With the possibility of inclement weather, power outages, and building issues occurring at any time, I would like to take this opportunity to remind the community that school closings and/or delayed openings may be necessary to ensure the safety of our school community.
-Our district staff understands that our decision to open or close schools often has a major effect on families.
-We also understand that our students are better served both academically and socially, by being in school.
-But as always, our top priority is the safety of our students.
+With the possibility of inclement weather, power outages and building issues occurring at any time, I would like to take this opportunity to remind the community that school closings and delayed openings may be necessary to ensure the safety of our school community.
+I understand that the decision to open or close schools often has a major effect on families.
+I also understand that our students are better served both academically and socially, by being in school.
+But as always, the top priority is the safety of our students.

-- Information on road conditions from our D.P.W./Highway officials, transportation and public safety officials.
-We must give careful consideration to the most dangerous roads in the district.
+Information on road conditions is provided by our D.P.W./Highway officials, transportation and public safety officials.
+Careful consideration is given to the most dangerous roads in the district.
 Even if your street looks clear, travel elsewhere in the district may be dangerous.
 In addition, we must consider that some high school students drive to school.

-- Weather predictions.
-We prefer to not make our decision based on weather predictions, which are not always accurate.
+I prefer to not make decisions based on weather predictions, which are not always accurate.
 However, sometimes this is unavoidable.

 As Superintendent of Schools, I am responsible for the final decision, based on the above factors and recommendations from other district administrators, public safety and DPW/Highway.

 This information will be posted on the District official Facebook page “Whitman-Hanson Regional School District” and on my twitter @WH_Super.
-I will also contact TV channels 4, 5, 7, 10 and 25 and radio stations WBZ - 1030 AM, WATD- AM, and WPLM – FM for up-to-date information on school closings.
-You can also check Whitman-Hanson’s local Comcast cable channel 98 and our district Web site www.whrsd.org for information.
-As we have done in the past, we will also be utilizing the features of the school to parent telephone communication system.
-Please be sure that your telephone contact information, submitted to the district, is correct.
-Please do not call the schools unless it is an emergency.
+I will also contact TV channels 4, 5, 7, 10 and 25 and radio stations WBZ - 1030 AM, WATD- AM, and WPLM – FM for up-to-date information.
+You can also check Whitman-Hanson’s local Comcast cable channel 98 and our District Website www.whrsd.org for information.
+A school message will be sent out to via School Messenger to your phone.
+Please be sure that your telephone contact information, submitted to the District, is correct.

-Keep in mind that, even if weather conditions worsen, we cannot reverse our decision in the morning without endangering students.
-Once we make the decision to open schools, many parents rely on that decision and leave for work.
-If we then send students right back home, many will return to unsupervised bus stops and empty homes.
+Keep in mind that, even if weather conditions worsen, I cannot reverse our decision in the morning without endangering students.
+Once I make the decision to open schools, many parents rely on that decision and leave for work.
+If I then send students right back home, many will return to unsupervised bus stops and empty homes.

 Although the staff and I do our absolute best in this process, we know that often no perfect decision exists.
 If you do not feel as though it is safe for your child to attend school, use your best judgment on whether he or she should attend.
 Also, discourage teenagers from driving in bad conditions and offer them alternatives if weather conditions worsen.

-We hope this explanation helps everyone understand the process that our district staff uses to make the best possible decision for our students.
+I hope this explanation helps everyone understand the process that I use to make the best possible decision for our students.

 Whitman-Hanson Regional School District